The story

 sameChar :: Same (Maybe a) [ a ]

-library does this via Template Haskell), they are not exactly equivalent because term-level variables act differently than their type-level counterparts.
+(singletons library does this via Template Haskell), they are not exactly

 I don’t know what the current plan is, but since changing the behaviour of type families would break backwards compatibility, the way forward seems to be allowing unification at the term level or adding another extension that makes it illegal at the type-level.
 Since types heavily rely on unification, the former seems more likely to me, but I’m not an expert!